rish106-hub/ShopScore_Capstone_Sem_2/README.md

 📬 Feedback

 Found a bug or have a feature request?
-Open an issue or email me at your.email@example.com.
+Open an issue or email me at rishavdewan10@gmail.com.

-⸻

-🪪 License

-MIT License

 ⸻